top of page

 Frequently Asked Questions (Religious Life)

-1. Do you wear the traditional habit?
+1. Do Religious Sisters wear the traditional habit?

 This short video also answers some common questions about > Sisters, Nuns, habits and even toothbrushes!